mitchelljustin/pragmatic-lightning/index.md

 [For reference, here's the entire completed project.](https://github.com/mvanderh/pragmatic-lightning/blob/master/rain-report)

+Now is the time to come up with your own idea for a new Lightning app, and build it using Rain Report as a starter kit.

-The next step is to move your app off of Lightning testnet and onto mainnet, where you can get paid with real money.
+Once you're ready to get paid with real money, the next step is to move your app off of Lightning testnet and onto mainnet.

 **Sidenote: User Experience**